capistrano/capistrano-2.x-docs/Home.md

+:warning::warning::warning:

-This is legacy documentation for Capistrano 2.x.
+# This is legacy documentation for Capistrano 2.x.
 For Capistrano 3.x, please refer to [[http://www.capistranorb.com/]].

 ## General Resources & Beginner Guides